 You become the expert and can supplement your income

-For instance, I freakin’ LOVE PowerPoint and I have plugged the odd gap in billable hours by supporting another VA with her PowerPoint slides because she simply doesn’t like doing them.
+For instance, I freakin’ LOVE PowerPoint, and I have plugged the odd gap in billable hours by supporting another VA with her PowerPoint slides because she doesn’t like doing them.

-You’re not limited by the hours you can work
+Your earning potential is not limited by the hours you work

 Having other people on your team means that the number of hours you work multiplied by your hourly rate is no longer the cap on how much you can earn.

-In fact, the only way you will ever expand a service-based business in a proportional and profitable way is by offering packages or project rates and leveraging other people’s time.
+The only way you will ever expand a service-based business proportionally and profitably is by offering packages or project rates and leveraging other people’s time.

-- Your associate has direct contact with your client and completes tasks without you having to check or approve their work first.
+- Your associate has direct contact with your client and completes tasks without you having to check or approve it first.
 Your profit margin is at its highest because your involvement is minimal.

 - You step into a project management role and check and approve your associate’s work before you send the final version to your client.
-In this instance, you need to take your own time into consideration so the profit margin isn’t as great.
+In this instance, you need to factor in your own time, so the profit margin isn’t as high.

 Your existing clients are more likely to refer you

-As much as your existing clients love the value you add to their business, I bet some of them simply won’t consider referring you because they’re worried:
+As much as your current clients love the value you add to their business, I bet some of them won’t consider referring you because they’re worried:

 - You’ll become too busy to do their work